Beltway Series: 2017 rainout

-No trades
+No trades until 2026

-The Orioles and the Nationals have never agreed to a trade, which as Barry Svrluga writes "The groups that own the two teams have a deep and abiding loathing for each other.
-Oh, and they have been embroiled in a legal case regarding tens of millions of dollars from their shared regional sports network."
+Beginning with the Expos' move to DC in 2005, the two teams did not agree to a trade until 2026.
+Barry Svrluga of The Washington Post wrote in 2019 that: "The groups that own the two teams have a deep and abiding loathing for each other.
+Oh, and they have been embroiled in a legal case regarding tens of millions of dollars from their shared regional sports network.".
+With the Orioles under new ownership beginning in 2024 and the MASN dispute finally resolved in 2025, the teams agreed to their first trade on July 1, 2026.
+The exchange of minor-leaguers sent pitcher Kyle Nicolas and infielder Randal Diaz to the Nationals and Orioles respectively.

 Questioning the rivalry

 The idea that a rivalry exists between the Nationals and Orioles is itself controversial.
 Despite the marketing of the Beltway Series as a "Battle of the Beltways" and the animosity some Baltimore and Washington baseball fans feel toward one another's teams and cities, some observers – both sports journalists and fans – question whether a Nationals-Orioles rivalry truly exists, arguing that it is a "manufactured" rivalry born of the media, marketing, interleague play, and coincidental geographical proximity rather than history or the significance of the games, and that the Beltway Series lacks the meaning of true rivalries found elsewhere in MLB.